 Bhuna literally translates into roasted but let that term not mislead you.
 There’s so much more to this than plain simple roasting.
 The recipe involves cooking the chicken in mustard oil with lots of onions and spices.
 Elbow grease and patience is key to this simple yet delicious dish.
 Do not get overwhelmed by the seemingly long list of ingredients; once you have everything on hand, its literally adding things one after the other.

-Adding an extra dollop of ghee makes it a bit indulgent for that weekend lunch.
+Add an extra dollop of ghee and indulge in this special bhuna chicken for your weekend lunch.
 If you like your curries potent and flavourful and you are a chicken fan then this recipe is for you.
-An absolute must try, even if I say so myself.
+An absolute must-try, even if I say so myself.

 - Chicken (preferably boneless thigh portion or a combination of thighs and drumsticks)- 600 gm

 - Onion- 3 medium sized ( approximately 2.5 cups)- chopped fine vertically so you have long thin slivers.
 The red Indian onions work best for this gravy but you could use the regular white ones too

 - Ginger-garlic paste- 1.5 tablespoons